-- (1) If you elect to bring suit after completion of any appeal, such suit must be filed against FCIC in the United States district court for the district in which the insured acreage is located not later than one year after the date of the decision rendered in such appeal. - (2) Under no circumstances can you recover any attorney fees or other expenses, or any punitive, compensatory or any other damages from FCIC. - (f) In any mediation, arbitration, appeal, administrative review, reconsideration or judicial process, the terms of this policy, the Act, and the regulations published at 7 CFR chapter IV, including the provisions of 7 CFR part 400, subpart P, are binding.
+- (i) If you elect to bring suit after completion of any appeal, such suit must be filed against FCIC in the United States district court for the district in which the insured acreage is located not later than one year after the date of the decision rendered in such appeal. - (ii) Under no circumstances can you recover any attorney fees or other expenses, or any punitive, compensatory or any other damages from FCIC. - (2) You cannot bring an arbitration, mediation, or litigation action against us. - (f) In any mediation, arbitration, appeal, administrative review, reconsideration or judicial process, the terms of this policy, the Act, and the regulations published at 7 CFR chapter IV, including the provisions of 7 CFR part 400, subpart P, are binding.
 Conflicts between this policy and any state or local laws will be resolved in accordance with section 37.
-If there are conflicts between any rules of the AAA and the provisions of your policy, the provisions of your policy will control. - (g) To resolve any dispute through mediation, you and we must both: - (1) Agree to mediate the dispute; - (2) Agree on a mediator; and - (3) Be present, or have a designated representative who has authority to settle the case present at the mediation. - (h) Except as provided in section 33(i), no award or settlement in mediation, arbitration, appeal, administrative review or reconsideration process or judicial review can exceed the amount of insured revenue established or which should have been established under the policy, except for interest awarded in accordance with section 34. - (i) If FCIC elects to participate in the adjustment of your claim, or modifies, revises or corrects your claim, prior to payment, you may not bring an arbitration, mediation or litigation action against us.
-You must request
+If there are conflicts between any rules of the AAA and the provisions of your policy, the provisions of your policy will control. - (g) To resolve any dispute through mediation, you and we must both: - (1) Agree to mediate the dispute; - (2) Agree on a mediator (Once mediation is agreed to, you cannot avoid mediation by failing to agree to a mediator); and - (3) Be present, or have a designated representative who has authority to settle the case present at the mediation. - (h) Except as provided in section 33(i), no award or settlement in mediation, arbitration, appeal, administrative review or reconsideration process or judicial review can exceed the amount of insured revenue established or which should have been established under the policy, except for interest awarded in accordance with section 34. - (i) Any determination made by FCIC that is a matter of general applicability is not subject to administrative review under 7 CFR part 400, subpart J or appeal under

-- administrative review or appeal in accordance with section 33(e). - (j) Any determination made by FCIC that is a matter of general applicability is not subject to administrative review under 7 CFR part 400, subpart J or appeal under 7 CFR part 11.
-If you want to seek judicial review of any FCIC determination that is a matter of general applicability, you must request a determination of nonappealability from the Director of the National Appeals Division in accordance with 7 CFR 11.6 before seeking judicial review.
+7 CFR part 11.
+If you want to seek judicial review of any FCIC determination that is a matter of general applicability, you must request a determination of non-appealability from the Director of the National Appeals Division in accordance with 7 CFR 11.6 before seeking judicial review.